McConnell, Democrats jostle over urgent business virus aid

 “There is no reason why this bipartisan job-saving program should be held hostage for other priorities,” McConnell wrote on Twitter.
 “Let’s re-fund the only program that’s already running dry and keep moving forward together.”

-Pelosi and McConnell do much of their communicating in public statements, which this week have avoided inflammatory broadsides.
+Pelosi and McConnell do much of their communicating in public statements, which this week have avoided inflammatory broadsides, at least so far.

 In interviews, Pelosi stressed making sure that the popular paycheck protection program, part of the massive $2.2 trillion economic aid Congress passed in March, delivers benefits to businesses in minority communities that are often under-served by traditional lenders.